In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Method

-Let $\mathcal{F}_{\theta}$ denote token net parameterized by $\theta$, each visual prompt $\bm{P}_{\text{\textbf{v}}}$ is obtained by projecting text words in a prompt $\bm{P}_{\text{\textbf{t}}}$ into a set of learnable vectors via language-to-vision token net, such that $\bm{P}_{\text{\textbf{v}}}=f_{\theta}(\bm{P}_{\text{\textbf{t}}})$.
+Formally, let $\mathcal{F}_{\theta}$ denote token net parameterized by $\theta$, each visual prompt $\bm{P}_{\text{\textbf{v}}}$ is obtained by projecting text words in a prompt $\bm{P}_{\text{\textbf{t}}}$ into a set of learnable vectors via language-to-vision token net, such that $\bm{P}_{\text{\textbf{v}}}=f_{\theta}(\bm{P}_{\text{\textbf{t}}})$.
 Given as input image $\textbf{X}\in \mathbb{R}^{C \times H \times W}$, we divide it into $M$ pathes and produce patch tokens through a projection at vision branch of CLIP model.
 The visual prompt for the $i$-th input image is thus conditioned on the language description.
 The token net is built with a linear layer, which maps inputs of dimensions $d_l$ to $d_v$.
 We leave the exploration of more advanced designs to future endeavors.
 During training, we update the context vectors $\bm{P}_{\text{\textbf{v}}}$ together with Token-Net's parameters $\mathbf{\theta}$.
-This acts as a bridge between visual and language modalities, thus reducing modality discrepancy and encouraging knowledge transfer from language to vision.
-Unlike CoCoOP~\cite{zhou2022conditional}, which solely conditions a text prompt on each input image without the learning of visual prompts, the explicit conditioning of our visual prompt on natural language ensure the initial visual prompts within a meaningful embedding space, thereby facilitating a smoother convergence process.
+This works as a bridge between visual and language modalities, thus reducing modality discrepancy and encouraging knowledge transfer from language to vision.
+Unlike CoCoOP~\cite{zhou2022conditional}, which solely conditions a text prompt on each input image without visual prompts, the explicit conditioning of our visual prompt on natural language ensure the initial visual prompts within a meaningful embedding space, thereby facilitating a smoother convergence process.

-\subsection{In-context learning for visual recognition}
+\subsection{In-context Learning for Visual Recognition}

 In-context learning is an emerging paradigm that involves supplying labeled examples as input to a pre-trained language model.
-Alongside these examples, a query example is provided for which the model must predict the label based on its understanding of the task gleaned from the provided examples.
-Unlike conventional few-shot learning methods, in-context learning does not necessitate the updating of all weight parameters of the pre-trained model or the learning of task-specific prompts with training data for each task.
-Our method, InCPLL, extends this approach into the realm of visual recognition.
-It does so by conditioning visual prompt learning on task-specific image-label pairs while keeping the model parameters frozen.
-As a result, our proposed method eliminates the need for customizing models for individual tasks and generates sample-aware prompts for the foundational model.
-The illustration of the proposed InCPLL is shown in Figure \ref{fig:overview}.
+Alongside these examples, a query example is provided for which the model must predict the label based on its understanding of the task learned from the provided examples.
+Unlike existing few-shot prompt learning methods, which learn share prompt for all test data, our InCPL can learn adaptive prompts tailored to different test samples.
+The illustration of the proposed InCPL is shown in Figure \ref{fig:overview}.

 Formally, given an unlabeled test sample $x_t$ and some in-context examples $\mathcal{D}=\{x_{i},y_{i}\}_{i=1}^{N}$ containing $N$ image-label pairs (i.e., an image and its class name), in-context learning can be formulated as